anime-db/anime-db/README.md

     php composer.phar install

-*For Windows you can download PHP sourse from [php.net](http://windows.php.net/downloads/releases/php-5.4.17-nts-Win32-VC9-x86.zip) and extract to folder bin/php for a quick start.
-Then you can install from the Composer, the following command:*
+**Note:** For Windows you can download PHP sourse from [php.net](http://windows.php.net/downloads/releases/php-5.4.17-nts-Win32-VC9-x86.zip) and extract to folder bin/php for a quick start.
+Then you can install from the Composer, the following command:

     bin/php/php.exe composer.phar install

-*Do not forget list of extensions specified in the depending section of this document*
+**Note:** Do not forget list of extensions specified in the depending section of this document

 ## Quick start ##

 ### From Windows ###

+**Note:** The default is expected that PHP is installed on your computer.
+If you put in the PHP directory bin/php, you need edit startup-file of the application to specify the path to PHP.
+Open file bin/Run.vbs and set real path to PHP.

+    sPhp = sPath & "/bin/php/php.exe"

 To run the application, call the script